 Repeat steps 6-8 to etch the second flange.

-Rinse Dogleg with the DI water hose.
+Rinse Dogleg with the DI water hose or dunk the dogleg in a water bath.

 Use the DI water squirt bottle on the blind holes on the large flange.

 Dry holes with N2 gun to ensure no acid remains in holes, optional if doing so take heed to use proper ear PPE as the noise can be excessive.